-United States Supreme Court cases decided after November 1, 2023, may not be incorporated into a team's written brief.
-Inclusion of any United States Supreme Court case decided after November 1, 2023, will result in an automatic 15-point deduction.
+United States Supreme Court cases decided after November 1, 2024, may not be incorporated into a team's written brief.
+Inclusion of any United States Supreme Court case decided after November 1, 2024, will result in an automatic 15-point deduction.

-&lt;sup>6 Identify yourself and your school by team number, not your school's name.
+Identify yourself and your school by team number, not your school's name.